Products

 return render(Component).assert('5', function () {

-return self.el.textContent;
+return this.el.textContent;

 })